Create expanding/collapsing sections in an article

 Use case

 Accordion-style text interaction often seems like a great way to avoid overwhelming your readers.
-However, we like the guidelines provided by Nielsen-Norman Group: if you are hiding content that would effectively answer your readers' questions, it's not a wise move.
-User experience research shows that most users prefer to scroll over clicking, which requires more interaction.
+However, we like the guidelines provided by Nielsen-Norman Group: if you're hiding content that would effectively answer your readers' questions, it's not a wise move.
+User experience research shows that most users prefer to scroll rather than click, which requires more interaction.
 (The exception to this is, of course, mobile-only or mobile-dominant interactions.)
 If you're going to implement accordion-style collapses, it's a great time to revisit your internal style guide to set good guidance for when and how they should be used.

 Topic display categories